Poisson Multi-Bernoulli Approximations for Multiple Extended Object Filtering: GGIW Implementation

-In the GGIW model, it is assumed that target measurements are Gaussian distributed around the target centroid.
-The extended target state $\mathbf{x}_k$ is the combination of a Poisson rate $\gamma_k$ modeling the average number of measurements generated by the target, a random vector $\xi_k$ describing the target kinematic state, and a random matrix $\chi_k$ describing the target size and shape, i.e., $\mathbf{x}_k=\{\xi_{k},\chi_{k},\gamma_{k}\}$.
+In the random matrix model, the extended object state $\mathbf{x}_k$ is the combination of a vector $\xi_k$ describing the object kinematic state, a matrix $\chi_k$ describing the object extent and a scalar $\gamma_k$ being the measurement model Poisson rate.